Hypothyroidism, Congenital

 - Infants with trisomy 21 have a significantly increased incidence of congenital hypothyroidism.

-- Newborns with congenital hypothyroidism have a slightly increased risk for congenital heart and kidney malformations.
+- Newborns with congenital hypothyroidism have a slightly increased risk of congenital heart and kidney malformations.

 - Higher incidence of congenital hypothyroidism in infants with low birth weight (<2,500 g), preterm birth (<37 weeks)